Where To Find The Best Street Food In Tenerife

 The Best Tenerife Food Guide

 Some of the restaurants can get busy which is why you should think about booking reservations before your meal and arrive early to make sure that you can get free off street parking and a good spot to eat.
 There are some great restaurants serving foods from right here in the country or from international places in case you miss the food back home.
 Any alcohol enthusiasts can try different spirits at a full bar or go wine tasting at one of the vineyards.
-One of the best things to do is to buy some street food and enjoy it while walking around the city, or find a spot with outdoor seating so you can admire the landscape while you eat.
+One of the best things to do is to buy some street food and enjoy it while walking around seeing the sights, or find a spot with outdoor seating so you can admire the landscape while you eat.